Search for low-mass electron-recoil dark matter using a single-charge sensitive SuperCDMS-HVeV Detector: Data Collection and Event Reconstruction

 \section{Data Collection and Event Reconstruction}

 ~ HVeV Run 4 consists of two separate data collection periods.
 Period I (February to April 2022) included 12 days of dark matter data collection (10.8 $\mathrm{g\cdot days}$ of raw exposure per detector) with data taken at $100\,\mathrm{V}$ bias and a high-energy calibration period using a $3.14\,\mathrm{MBq}$ $^{137}\textup{Cs}$ gamma source with data taken at both $0\,\mathrm{V}$ and $100\,\mathrm{V}$ bias.
 Period II focused on calibration with optical photons.
-Data were taken in a continuous readout mode with the Transition Edge Sensor (TES) current being digitized every $6.4\,\upmu \mathrm{s}$ (described in detail in Ref.~\cite{ComptonScatterPaper}) and stored in the form of 0.5-second long raw readout traces.
+Data were taken in a continuous readout mode with the transition edge sensor (TES) current being digitized every $6.4\,\upmu \mathrm{s}$ (described in detail in Ref.~\cite{ComptonScatterPaper}) and stored in the form of 0.5-second long raw readout traces.

 A threshold trigger was applied to detect pulses in each readout trace after filtering using a Gaussian derivative kernel.
 Each detected pulse was further analyzed within a time window of 2048 digitized samples, with the trigger point centered in the window.
 The main energy estimator is the optimal filter (OF) amplitude of the triggered pulse.
-The OF requires a pulse template which is constructed from the average of pulses around $100\, \mathrm{eV}$ corresponding to events generated by single eh-pairs under $100\,\mathrm{V}$, and a power spectral density of the noise which is extracted from randomly triggered events after pulse rejection.
-We use two pulse amplitude estimations: (1) the OF amplitude ($A_{\textup{OF0}}$) where the start time of the pulse in the template is forced to coincide with the trigger time and (2) the maximum OF amplitude ($A_{\textup{OF}}$)when scanning a range within 6 samples of the trigger time, to account for potential misalignment between the pulse and the OF template. $A_{\textup{OF0}}$ is a more suitable estimator for low-energy detector response modeling when the pulse arrival time is known (as in the case of LED data discussed below in Sec.~\ref{calibsec}).
+The OF requires a pulse template which is constructed from the average of pulses corresponding to events generated by single eh-pairs when the detector is biased at $100\,\mathrm{V}$, and a power spectral density of the noise which is extracted from randomly triggered events after pulse rejection.
+We use two pulse amplitude estimations: (1) The OF amplitude ($A_{\textup{OF0}}$) where the start time of the pulse in the template is forced to coincide with the trigger time; (2) The maximum OF amplitude ($A_{\textup{OF}}$) when scanning a range within six samples of the trigger time, to account for potential misalignment between the pulse and the OF template. $A_{\textup{OF0}}$ is a more suitable estimator for low-energy detector response modeling when the pulse arrival time is known (as in the case of LED data discussed below in Sec.~\ref{calibsec}).
 It is also essential for an unbiased assessment of the baseline.
-Both the triggering and amplitude estimations are applied to the summed traces of the inner and outer channels, with a 1:1 channel weighting.
+Both the triggering and amplitude estimations are applied to the summed traces of the inner and outer channels, using equal weighting (1:1) for both channels..

 Period II of data taking was preceded by the addition of LED sources and filters described in the previous section.
 A spectrum analyzer was used to measure the energy of the LED photons to be $E_{\mathrm{photon}} = 2.05 \pm 0.02\,\mathrm{eV}$ with the LED immersed in liquid helium.
 A function generator was used to drive an LED with $O(1 \, \upmu \mathrm{ s} )$ pulses and a repetition rate of 10 Hz.
 A cross-talk signal between the LED and QET wiring was observed.
 It was mitigated by minimizing the amplitude swing of the driving voltage through keeping a DC voltage level just below the LED turn-on.
 Variation of the LED intensity while holding the capacitative cross-talk constant was achieved by holding the signal amplitude constant while the DC offset was changed.
 An interpolation triggering algorithm was developed to identify triggered LED events and find those that were not triggered because no photons were produced in accordance with Poisson statistics.
 This LED interpolation trigger exploits the periodicity of the LED pulses by identifying a train of triggered pulses following the exact $0.1\,\mathrm{s}$ spacing in time, interpolating in cases where the threshold trigger did not fire at the time of an LED pulse.